-William (Billy) Riggs is a global thought leader in transport, urban development and the future of cities.
+William (Billy) Riggs is a global export in transportation innovation, urban development and the future of cities.
 His book, End of the Road: Reimagining the Street as the Heart of the City is now available from Bristol University Press, Amazon and many other retailers worldwide.

 End of the Road offers a unique look at how streets can evolve.
 Using many examples, it challenges readers to focus on how the power of streets can be harnessed to support the economic, social, cultural and natural aspects of cities–how streets can be dynamic spaces for walking, biking and living; stimulating urban vitality and community regeneration.